Tense wait for election results in volatile DR Congo

 Kinshasa (AFP) - A week after crucial elections to replace long-term president Joseph Kabila, the DR Congo was on tenterhooks Sunday with no date for the announcement of delayed results and just over half of ballots counted.

-On Saturday, just hours before the scheduled announcement of the provisional outcome, electoral officials announced a delay until next week, without specifying a date.
+On Saturday, just hours before the scheduled announcement of the provisional outcome, electoral officials said there would be a delay until next week, without specifying a date.

-Amid fears of tampering and rising calls from world powers for voters' wishes to be respected, commission president Corneille Nangaa said little over half of ballots had been counted since the December 30 polls.
+Amid fears of tampering and rising calls from world powers for voters' wishes to be respected, election commission head Corneille Nangaa said a little over half of the ballots had been counted since the December 30 polls.

 "We ask the nation to remain patient for the time it will take to consolidate all our data," he said on Sunday, claiming that "diplomats... are doing their utmost to threaten us," without elaborating.